webslava92/leads/README.md

 ### `yarn server:dev`

-Runs the app server in the development mode.\
+Runs the app server in the development mode on http://localhost:5000.
-Open [http://localhost:5000](http://localhost:5000) to view it in your browser.

-The page will reload when you make changes.\
+The page will reload when you make changes.
-You may also see any lint errors in the console.

 ### `yarn electron:dev`

-Runs the electron + react app in development mode.\
+Runs the electron + react app in development mode.
+The page will reload when you make changes.

+## The sample file to download is located in the folder public/static/1csv